IhorQQ/Automation-course/README.md

-This repo is created on education purposes
+This repo is created for education purposes